NICMx/rdap-server/server-install-custom.md

 	mv ~/Downloads/rdap-sample-daa-impl-{{ site.latest-sample-data-impl }}.jar WEB-INF/lib

-Tell Red Dog your implementation's hub class (the one that implements `mx.nic.rdap.db.spi.DataAccessImplementation`):
+If your classpath only contains one implementation, that's all you need.
+Otherwise state the hub class of your intended implementation in the `data-access.properties` file.

 	echo "data-access-implementation = mx.nic.rdap.sample.SampleHub" > WEB-INF/data-access.properties

-If your implementation requires configuration, now would be a good time to tweak it by adding more properties to `data-access.properties`.
+If your implementation requires configuration, now would be a good time to tweak it by adding more key-values to `data-access.properties`.
 This file is rdap-server's [data access configuration file](https://github.com/NICMx/rdap-data-access-api/blob/b63dfb2b1da591dd5d225e6165d46babacee611b/src/main/java/mx/nic/rdap/db/spi/DataAccessImplementation.java#L27).

 # Start Tomcat